 Baby lying vertically across you to protect wound

 I enjoyed baby-led feeding at home as I had a summer baby and could recline topless in a chair with my new little girl and relax, slowly enjoying skin-to-skin contact and allowing her to take her time feeding.
-However reclining topless in the local shopping centre didn’t really appeal to me (well maybe once or twice) so I also used mother-led attachment in situations where I couldn’t recline or I wanted to be more discreet.
+However reclining topless in the local shopping centre didn’t really appeal to me so I also used mother-led attachment in situations where I couldn’t recline or I wanted to be more discreet.

 This is where the mother cradles the baby and holds them against her breast.
 There are several positions you can use and although you are more involved in helping your baby feed, you should never push their head into your breast.
 Too much guidance may make your little one reject the breast.